INKEY$ and his 8 legs

 keyword to save it to a variable.
 Or a

 “little box”.
-Input key, dollar meaning it returns a string.
+INput KEY, dollar meaning it returns a string.

 If you’re 6 years old, don’t know what “input” means and call your keys